kylwes/laravel-pipes/README.md

 - [Kylian Wester](https://github.com/kylwes)

 ## License
-Laravel Pipe is licensed under the MIT license.
+Laravel Pipes is licensed under the MIT license.
 See the LICENSE file for details.